Intangible-pg18/Cpp-Deep-Dive/README.md

 Solution-: int (* foo)(int); //there's no space between * and foo.
 Added space to avoid text formatting of a markdown file.

 ---
+Note-: The Arrow(->) operator exists to access the members of the structure or the unions using pointers.

+---